 - Structural integrity and accessibility.

-Section 8 Jurisdictions
+Learn About Section 8 Jurisdictions

 Eligible recipients may initially select an approved Section 8 house listing anywhere within a PHA’s designated jurisdiction.
 Although Section 8 housing funds are intended to be “portable,” allowing families to move or select different housing units as their needs change, PHAs have limited areas of jurisdiction.
 On occasion, HUD will place strategic limits on housing location options to promote desegregation or to comply with a court order.
 A list of Section 8 rentals can play a key role in situations like these, where selections are more restricted or targeted than usual.
 Aside from these federally ordered exceptions, PHAs are prohibited from influencing or determining a senior’s selection of housing units.

-Finding Section 8 Housing
+How to Find Section 8 Housing